mahoney1/docs/commercial-paper-tutorial.md

 ## Background
 Commercial Paper marketplaces have been going since at least the 19th century.
 What is it?
 Well, there is a fantastic description of that in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
 In short,  its a way for large institutional buyers to obtain funds, to meet short-term debt obligations.
 An example: MagnetoCorp issues a Commercial Paper (CP) on April 1st - face value of $1.1m.
 It promises to pay the bearer (the 'paper' is transferable, so can be re-sold) this amount in 6 months time (eg October 1st - the maturity date).
 On May 1st, the CP is purchased by an investment bank (Digibank) for a discounted price - $1m.
 If it holds this til maturity (and managing its investment risk in the meantime), then, as the bearer, it can redeem it at face value ($1.1m) with MagnetoCorp - a profit of $100,000.
 This is effectively the 'interest earned' on an investment of $1m for six months.
 Most investors tend to hold until maturity, but there are varying marketplaces, options and strategies - far beyond the scope of this little explainer !

-## Scenario

-Magnetocorp issue a Commercial Paper - this is performed by Isabella, an employee of MagnetoCorp.
-An investor, Digibank - through its investment trader Balaji - purchases the Commercial Paper.
-Digibank hold it for a period of time, and then redeem it at face value with MagnetoCorp for a small profit.
-You can read more on the Commercial paper example at https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html

 ## Pre-requisites

 You will need the following installed in order to use the extension: